joshua-coppola/star-maps/README.md

 # About

 ----------
 This is the web backend for @joshua-coppola's Ski-Trail-Ratings project, and all svg and csv files are from that repository.
+This repository should be placed in the same directory at the same level as Ski-Trail-Ratings.
 This portion of the project creates the database tables, found in schema.sql, and passes the needed information to the front-end.

 <https://github.com/joshua-coppola/Ski-Trail-Ratings>